jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 (1) In this Act, unless the context otherwise requires,—
   - **company** has the same meaning as in section 2(1) of the Companies Act 1993
   - **Court** means, in relation to any matter, the Court before which the matter is to be determined
-  - **Director** means, in relation to a company or other body corporate, any person occupying the position of a director of the company or body by whatever name called
+  - **director** means, in relation to a company or other body corporate, any person occupying the position of a director of the company or body by whatever name called
   - **document** means any record of information; and includes— (a) anything on which there is writing or any image; and (b) information recorded by means of any article or device (for example, a disk) from which information is capable of being reproduced with or without the aid of any other article or device; and